 Lewis Warholl’s Alice

 If Miss was in a wicked, badass mood, perhaps with a nod and a wink and a devilish giggle we’d’ve been given permission to find imaginative things to do with a rolled up copy of one of Lenin’s pamphlets – just to selflessly sanctify it all the more; rather than to violate.
-And learn how to know the difference between sexing up a document and telling it how it is – in a playful, nurturing environment.
+And learn how to know the difference between sexing up a document and telling it how it is, without deleting its caché – in a playful, nurturing environment.

-After we painted the town red and overturned vehicles and faced down the batons, riot shields and surged as one in a duel with sparking hooves on the tarmac surrounding Trafalgar Square.
+After we’d painted the town red and overturned vehicles and faced down the batons, riot shields and surged as one in a duel with sparking hooves on the tarmac surrounding Trafalgar Square.

-And broke open the department stores and the fire hydrants – the underground network of waters unrepressing themselves; all by themselves, spontaneously, unconstrained by narrative or image.
+And broke open the department stores and the fire hydrants – the underground network of waters unrepressing themselves; all by themselves, spontaneously.

 Sorry, no, that’s America.
-Political movements aren’t a television drama or a commercial for coffee – making waking life, courage and necessity into a cliche and commodity.
+Political movements aren’t a television drama or a commercial – making waking life, courage and necessity into a cliche and commodity.
 Are they.